-An international figure in the world of management and engagement, Mr. Coffman’s work has been translated in over 40 different languages.
-His research and writings have appeared in the Harvard Business Review, The Wall Street Journal, Business Week, Chief Executive magazine, CIO Magazine, The Economist, Fast Company, Fortune, the Harvard Management Update, Inc. magazine, the International Journal of Management Reviews, Microsoft Executive Circle, The New York Times, USA Today, and the Washington Post, and a host of other management journals.
-He is currently an op-ed contributor to the New York Times.
+An international leader in the world of management and engagement consulting, Mr. Coffman’s work has been translated into over 40 languages.
+His research and writings have appeared in the Harvard Business Review, The New York Times, Wall Street Journal, Washington Post, USA Today, Business Week, Chief Executive Magazine, CIO Magazine, The Economist, Fast Company, Fortune, among other management journals.

 What Curt Coffman Talks About:

-First Break All The Rules: What the World’s Greatest Managers Do Differently.
+First, Break All the Rules - What the World’s Greatest Managers Do Differently

 For more information about this speaker: